pph1997/wine-testing-text-analysis/README.md

 ## 1. Sentiment analysis of the wine reviews and correlating them with the provided ratings
-Please check ipnyb file for Question 1.
+Please check ipynb file for Question 1.

 ## 2. Comparing Wine Preferences Across Different Regions.
-Please check ipnyb file for Question 2 and Question 2cont.
+Please check ipynb file for Question 2 and Question 2cont.

 ## 3. ⁠Wine recommendation system based on user preferences.
-Please check ipnyb file for Question 3.
+Please check ipynb file for Question 3.